tytydraco/yessleep/out/I_think_my_friend_is_in_danger_Stage_2_Paranoia.md

 And there was, indeed, *something* there, in the dark.
 A dark figure, just barely discernible at the edge of the streetlamp’s light.
 It took a slightly hesitant step forward, coming so, so close to being fully visible, but stopped before the light could touch it.
 I looked up at where I thought its face must be, and I could feel it looking back at me, *studying* me.
 Then, it simply turned around and began to walk slowly away, back into the blackness, gravel crunching beneath its feet.
 I could hear it whistling softly as it faded into the shadows.

----

 ^(Postscript)

 ^(As promised; the second document, or “stage” as Trinity refers to it.
 Once again, the mundane details of Trinity’s life do seem to be accurately reflected within the document.
 I myself have actually walked with her in the past by what she calls the “midnight river,” though I have only ever done so during daylight.)

-^(Thusfar, I am unable to determine Trinity’s intentions with writing this narrative.
+^(Thus far, I am unable to determine Trinity’s intentions with writing this narrative.
 While I wouldn’t necessarily describe her as being entirely mentally healthy, especially given the somewhat traumatic details of her former marriage, she never seemed prone to hallucinations or flights of fancy.
 And yet, she hardly seems like the sort to write all this out as some sort of hoax.)

 ^(I hope that the subsequent “stages” shine some light as to what exactly is going on.)